locustio/locust/docs/running-without-web-ui.rst

 You can easily run a single instance of Locust in headless mode as part of a CI/CD pipeline.

 Here's an example using GitHub Actions.
-Use it in combination with the above snippet to pass/fail the test.
+Use it in combination with the above snippet to fail the run based on metrics.

 .. code-block:: yaml